lambdaisland/cljbox2d/README.md

 Created for use with Quil, but can be used independently.

 Work in progress.
-The Clojure/JVM version is largely there, the ClojureScript version has only just started.
+See the demo directory for examples.

+## Writing portable code

+The following jBox2D features are not supported by planck.js

+- ConstantVolumeJoin
+- Particles (and thus particle raycast)

 ## License